 Last year we made the bold prediction that specialist property investment would rise by 18% in 2017.
-In fact, activity proved even stronger than this, with volumes growing by 30% to reach more than £16bn.
+In fact, activity proved even stronger than this, with volumes growing by 40% to reach almost £18bn.
 Part of this surge reflects renewed appetite for UK commercial property, as investors largely cast aside the uncertainty that followed the 2016 EU referendum.
 Yet we believe the rapid growth in demand for specialist property also represents a desire to harness the sector's unique performance characteristics, as well as a growing acceptance of the need to understand the operational demands of these property types.

 As we explore in this research, the stability of specialist property's performance makes it a compelling choice for those with an eye to a period of potentially slower returns in the wider commercial market.
-Investors are attracted by the granular nature of income streams typically associated with specialist property, as well as for some, the ability to extend and de-risk in question.
-Demographic trends can be reliably predicted, and combined with expert market knowledge, provide a solid footing for demand projections.
+Investors are attracted by the granular nature of income streams typically associated with specialist property, as well as for some, the ability to extend and de-risk.

 Yet all of this would be moot were it not for the undeniable structural support for specialist property.
-The human factor - the end user demand that ultimately drives the sector's performance - is not
+The human factor - the end user demand that ultimately drives the sector's performance - is not in question.
+Demographic trends can be reliably predicted, and combined with expert market knowledge, provide a solid footing for demand projections.